isomerpages/nlb-reference/_business-management/business-resource-guide.md

 <b><u>eBooks</u></b>

 * Burt, T. (2015).
 [2020 vision: Today’s business leaders on tomorrow’s world](https://singapore.libraryreserve.com/10/50/en/ContentDetails.htm?id=3F0DBF69-162F-441C-983B-A4C831DE121F).
-London: Elliot & Thompson.
+London: Elliot &amp; Thompson.
 Retreived from OverDrive.

 This ebook provides insights from 20 industry leaders, like chairmen and senior management executives, on their predictions of how their markets and companies will turn out in 2020.
 It also details their strategies on managing changes faced in the new economy.